Warehouse / Distribution

 Located within 4 miles of BMW and minutes from I-85, the property is strategically-situated in the heart of Greenville’s commercial area.
 Neighbors of the project include Michelin, Valeant Pharmaceuticals, and Amazon.

-The warehouses (sites 11A and 11B) are located within a master-planned industrial development that will eventually contain up to over 5 million square feet.
+The warehouses are located within a master-planned industrial development that will eventually contain up to over 5 million square feet.
 Wharton Industrial is partnering with Red Rock Developments, the family that has owned the land and a prominent real estate private equity firm on the development.

 l MM SF Spec Warehouse, Atlanta, Georgia

-Wharton Industrial acquired an approximately 80-acre parcel of land in Atlanta to develop a 1 million square foot, state-of- the-art warehouse / distribution facility.
+Wharton Industrial acquired an approximately 80-acre parcel of land in Atlanta and completed the development of a 1 million square foot, state-of- the-art warehouse / distribution facility.
 Atlanta has been one of the top industrial markets in the country, spurred by the exponential rise of e-commerce.

 Located immediately south of downtown Atlanta, the property is strategically-situated in close proximity of key modes of transportation including the CSX rail intermodal, the Hartsfield Jackson International Airport, and interstate highways I-85 and I-75.
 Neighbors of the project include Duracell, Clorox, Smuckers, and Google.

 The warehouse is located within Shugart Farms, a master-planned industrial development that will eventually contain up to 14 million square feet.
-Wharton Industrial is partnering with Red Rock Developments, the Shugart Family and a prominent real estate private equity firm on the development.
+Wharton Industrial partnered with Red Rock Developments, the Shugart Family and a prominent real estate private equity firm on the development.

 WHARTON INDUSTRIAL has extensive experience in the acquisition, repositioning and operation of self-storage assets having 10,000 units.
 The continued demand for rental apartments, which have limited storage space, coupled with the proliferation of on-line purchases portends well for the self-storage industry in the years ahead.
 In general, Wharton Industrial targets high-barrier to entry markets where it can attain critical mass.
 Representative transactions include: